thesephist/dotink/content/docs/projects.md

 <a href="https://github.com/thesephist/dotink" class="button">See on GitHub &rarr;</a>

+### September

+September is an Ink to JavaScript compiler, written in Ink itself and tested against Ink's standard library tests.
+September aims to become self-hosting, but is not there yet.
+I wrote about [building September here](/posts/september/).

+<a href="https://github.com/thesephist/september" class="button">See on GitHub &rarr;</a>

 ### inkfmt

 inkfmt is a self-hosting code formatter for Ink.
 I wrote about [building inkfmt here](/posts/inkfmt/).